 So Oahspe reveals that the Ezra Bible (Old Testament, Tanakh) was never written by the Israelite Faithists in the first place.
 While some Faithist material may have been included in the Ezra Bible, it was compiled by Ezra, inspired by Looeamong, the Triune God who later became the false god of Christianity.
 (See also The Egyptian Bible --- Who was Thoth)

 Those Israelites who remained true to the Great Spirit, Jehovih and practiced the commandments as taught orally from generation to generation, did not apostatize as others who began worshipping Baal and Ashtaroth, performing blood sacrifices of animals and humans.
 No, those true to Jehovih followed the prophets, and later became the Essenes.
 It was through the line of the Essenes that Joshu appeared, restoring the worship of the All One and whose sermons and prayers were appropriated by the mythical Jesus of Christianity.
-The Essenes remained separate from the apostates, but being persecuted by them and later the Christians, they kept themselves incognito and used secret signs and passwords to know one another.
+The Essenes remained separate from the apostates, but being persecuted by them and later by the Christians, the Essenes kept themselves incognito and used secret signs and passwords to know one another.
 Even though the Jews proper were of the apostates, there were, and still are those who worship the Great Spirit under the name of Lord and God.

 Looeamong continued to contend with the false gods of the regions he vied for and later falsely assumed the name of Kriste.
 To build up his false identity as Kriste he inspired the New Testament of the Christian Bible.

 Book of Saphah; 35/K.57, 58.

-Looeamong, the false God, now changed his name and falsely called himself Christ, which is the Ahamic word for knowledge.
-And he raised up tribes of mortal warriors, who called themselves Christians, who are warriors to this day.
+Looeamong, the false God, now changed his name and falsely called himself Christ, which is the Ahamic word for knowledge [Gnosis in Greek].
+And he raised up tribes of mortal warriors, who called themselves Christians [Gnostics], who are warriors to this day.